Written By: William Keele and Krystal Leonov, Student-At-Law

 For more information on school bus safety click here.

-If you or a loved one has been injured in an accident involving a school bus, please the critical injury lawyers at McLeish Orlando LLP for a free consultation.
+If you or a loved one has been injured in an accident involving a school bus, please contact the critical injury lawyers at McLeish Orlando LLP for a free consultation.

 Stay safe and have a great school year!